MAKGAMEROFFICIAL/discord-js-bot-with-slash-commands/CONTRIBUTING.md

 ## Thank You!

 Your contributions make this project better.
-Thank you for being a part of it
+Thank you for being a part of it! 🚀